 Connecticut Domestic Asset Protection Trusts

-Domestic Asset Protection Trust (DAPT)
+What is a Domestic Asset Protection Trust (DAPT)?

 A qualified trustee cannot be the grantor (or any other individual who transferred assets to the trust) and must be either an individual residing in Connecticut or an entity authorized by Connecticut law to act as trustee.

 Even though the transfer of property to the DAPT is irrevocable, the grantor can nevertheless maintain significant rights and powers over the DAPT.
 For example, the grantor can retain the rights to: (i) receive income; (ii) receive principal (subject to the trustee’s exercise of discretion and compliance with a distribution standard); (iii) receive up to five percent (5%) of the value of the trust property every year; and (iv) veto a distribution from the trust.
-The grantor can also have a limited power to appoint the trust assets at death, under the terms of their Last Will and Testament.
-Additionally, the grantor can have the power to remove a trustee and appoint a replacement trustee, so long as the replacement is considered “independent” under certain provisions of the Internal Revenue Code.

-The asset protection offered by the DAPT makes this planning technique particularly valuable to business owners and professionals in high risk occupations, such as executives and medical professionals; as well as to any individual with assets that they would like to protect from future creditors.
+The asset protection offered by the DAPT makes this planning technique particularly valuable to business owners and professionals in high-risk occupations, such as executives and medical professionals, as well as to any individual with assets that they would like to protect from future creditors.

 best-2021